 There are lot of exaggerated stereotypes in this story, but they exists for a reason.
 Whenever we talk through that cycle the nods of agreement and empathy flood round the room as people recognise their own similar experiences.

 Everyone we talk to about this knows and agrees that these challenges are all caused by Julia, her mindset and her relationships with stress, control and her need for approval from others.

 With some challenging coaching and some support Julia was able to break that cycle and start putting work into perspective.
 She still goes away for 2 weeks at a time and these days, while her stress graph is a similar shape it is a lot less extreme and she enjoys her holiday to the max.

-If you would like to break your cycle or get us to help your teams put work and life into balance call 01332 869211 and aks for Julian or Leigh.
+If you would like to break your cycle or get us to help your teams put work and life into balance call 07850 614 042 and ask for Julian.